mat1432/Best-Ruler-Stats-Configurable/README.md

 All that is required is an update and your selected template will auto update your targeted stats when you click the decision.
 If you find mods have changed their defines, or want me to add a new mod to the templates list; Please post in the Discussion (not comments).

-NOTE: The mod can only raise your rulers stats to the highest the game allows (Normally 6)!
+*Here is another Version of this mod, that uses [u]On Actions[/u] to SIGNIFICANTLY reduce end of month performance impact.*
-You can change that in the Defines if you want, but this mod DOES NOT EDIT THE DEFINES (For Compatability)
+*Do note, it is almost definately NOT compatible with major map mods!
+But should work on most of your nearly vanilla games.*

-[i]Here is another Version of this mod, that uses [u]On Actions[/u] to SIGNIFICANTLY reduce end of month performance impact.
+*If your mod uses these On Actions this mod is NOT compatible: on_new_monarch, on_new_heir, on_new_consort.*
-Do note, it is almost definately NOT compatible with major map mods!
-But should work on most of your nearly vanilla games.
+**Not finished yet!**

-If your mod uses these On Actions this mod is NOT compatible: on_new_monarch, on_new_heir, on_new_consort.[/i] Not finished yet!
+*This mod DOES NOT EDIT THE DEFINES (For Compatability)*

 There are 2 types of operation: 'Normal' and 'Minimum'
 - Normal (Default) = For each MP category: ADD Defined Points to each category up to the **Game Maximum**.